glebm/order_query/README.md

 ### Dynamic criteria

 Including `OrderQuery` adds `.order_by_query` and `#relative_order_by_query`.
-These methods can be called directly directly with order criteria:
+These methods can be called directly directly with the order criteria:

 ```ruby
 Issue.order_by_query([[:id, :desc]])         #=> ActiveRecord::Relation<...>